JFinnTeacher/Computer-Science-Resources/Links to Useful Sites.md

 ### General Purpouse

-- [https://teachwithict.weebly.com/](https://teachwithict.weebly.com) - Good Website with Strategies and Resources for Teaching ICT (02/2025)
+- [Teach with ICT](https://teachwithict.weebly.com) - Good Website with Strategies and Resources for Teaching ICT (02/2025)

 ### IDEs